RapidCodeLab/gopusher-wiki/docs/04-app-manage.md

 ```bash
 docker-compose logs {container_name}
 ```
-Container names is webapp, senderapp, eventsapp and so on.
+The container names will be webapp, senderapp, eventsapp, etc.